xCryptik/developer-rig/README.md

 These are hard requirements that enable the Developer Rig to function correctly in Online Mode!

 ### Configuring the Developer Rig
 Where possible, the Developer Rig is self-contained.
-Note that you should sign in with your Twitch credentials in Local Mode before using online mode, as it provides necessary information for the Rig Configuration
+Note that you should sign in with your Twitch credentials in Local Mode before using online mode, as it provides necessary information for the Rig Configuration.

 #### Developer Rig Configuration
 If you are new to building Twitch Extensions, [read this first](https://dev.twitch.tv/docs/extensions#high-level-steps-for-developing-extensions).